MileHacker Logo

 Cultural & Historical Context

-Turkish cuisine blends diverse influences, reflecting centuries of empire and cultural exchange.
+Turkish cuisine blends diverse influences, reflecting centuries of empire and the sharing of cultures.
 Kaş focuses on fresh, seasonal ingredients, with emphasis on seafood due to its Mediterranean coast location.

-Meals often become social events, reflecting a deep-seated tradition of hospitality and shared dining.
+Meals often become social events, reflecting a deep-seated tradition of friendliness and shared dining.

 Regional Variations